ashutoshmjain/gita/src/knower.md

 > In Chapter 13, Krishna tells Arjuna that the body is the "field" (*kṣetra*), and the one who knows this field is the "knower of the field" (*kṣetrajña*).

 The question is: how do we know our body?
 Our senses are designed to see outwards!
 Aren't they?
-I mean, I can't, with my eyes, see my own neurons firing, nor can I hear my heart pumping let alone the guts of a trivial cell or a microbe.
+I mean, I can't, with my eyes, see my own neurons firing, nor can I hear my heart pumping let alone the guts of a trivial cell,  or a puny microbe.

-The purpose of sensory apparatus is external experience - not internal diagnostics,  besides the internal field seems to be well automated - you don't really have many choices.
+The very purpose of sensory apparatus is external experience - not internal diagnostics,  besides the internal field seems to be well automated - you don't really have many choices.
 We can't control how the body grows - in height or in diameter :-) Beyond control are its modifications - from infancy to old age!
 Sleep, hunger, thirst, love - every thing seems to be on auto-pilot.
-It appears as if the sensory apparatus (senses plus the frontal cortex) are busy observing everything possible  - except of course, the dark reaches of the inner self.
+It appears as if the sensory apparatus (senses plus the frontal cortex) are busy observing everything possible  - except of course, the dark depths of the inner self.
 Are they forbidden to look at the truth?
 Why ?

 A more intriguing question is - What does it mean to comprehend beyond our physical reality?
+Are we looking at a mere user interface with our senses - how do we access the code underneath?
+Isn't that the final quest of science - and spirituality?

 In Quantum Mechanics, the act of obsrvation is seen as the "action" , because observation collapses the possibilities' space.
 In neuro biology the same concept is seen as  "from actions potentials in neurons to a real spark" .
 Which implies the "Observer" is the "Actor".
 Why is observation so potent ?
 Isn't it a magical power ?
 You observe a possibility space for something real, and boom - it becomes real!
 How are we all endowed with such a creative power?